aimhubio/aimstack.io/posts/aim-4-0-open-source-modular-observability-for-ai-systems.md

 author: Gev Sogomonian, Gor Arakelyan, Ben Lorica
 categories:
   - New Releases
-date: 2023-10-03T20:09:25.239Z
+date: 2023-10-12T20:09:25.239Z
-title: "Aim 4.0: Open-source modular observability for AI Systems"
+title: "AimOS: Open-source modular observability for AI Systems"
-image: /images/dynamic/medium-5-1-.png
+image: /images/dynamic/medium8.png
-description: We're excited to announce Aim 4.0's release! 🚀 Originating as a single-node experiment tracker, now it's an Operating system for logging anything, anywhere!!
+description: "Discover AimOS: Open-source modular observability for AI systems.
+  Easily log, connect and observe any parts of your AI Systems from experiments to production to prompts to AI system monitoring"
 draft: false
 ---
 ## The software lifecycle is broken